explodecomputer/epiSpaces/README.md

 ## How to run

 `epiFitness` takes only one argument - the filename of a parameter file.
 An example of a parameter file is available in this repo, `example_parameter.txt`.
-It consists of 14 lines, where each line must be the value for a specific parameter.
+This algorithm isn't necessarily designed to identify a global solution, moreover it explores the parameter space of the genotype-phenotype map.
+To this end genetic algorithms can be tuned and perturbed to deliver varying results, and so to access this flexibility the inputs have to be carefully chosen.
+The input file consists of 19 lines, where each line must be the value for a specific parameter, as listed in order below:

 ### Parameters